Alyssa Soebandono

-Alyssa Soebandono (born 25 December 1991) is an Indonesian actress, model and singer.
-She have appeared in her many soap opera, commercial, and several films' career acting.
+Anindya Alyssa Soebandono (born 25 December 1991) is an Indonesian actress, model and singer.
+She has appeared in many soap operas, commercials, and several films.

 Early life

 Anindya Alyssa Soebandono was born on December 25, 1991, in Jakarta, Indonesia.
 Her father, Joni Pasifiano Soebandono (knownly as J.P.
 Soebandono), is a president director for PT.
 Usaha Sistim Informasi Jaya and Agent IBM, also former lecturer assistant and Angky Wardani, an housewife.
 She has an oldest brother and a youngest sister.
-Her mother is a native Minahasa ancestry, and her father is a Chinese and Javanese descent, who was born on Ngawi, East Java.

 Career

 Alyssa Soebandono has starred in many soap operas, among other titles, like Pengantin Remaja, Upik Abu dan Laura, Alisa, Kejora dan Bintang, Ada Apa Denganmu, Aisyah, Bintang, and many more.
 Alyssa Soebandono also played in several films, including Petualangan Sherina (2000).
 In addition, Alyssa Soebandono has appeared in several television commercials.
 In 2010, Alyssa Soebandono began her debut singer career and released a mini album, titled Cerita Cinta Kita (2010), which was awarded for 2011 Best Trendy Pop Female Solo Artist in Anugerah Musik Indonesia.